lukecleland/americanparallel/README.md

 ### React Three Fiber (ThreeJS) Tests using canvas and mp4 video

-Using js to to scan the video after converting it to a canvas element, then scans each pixel in real time to create a box or sphere primitive using the hue as z.
+Using js to to scan the image (or video press play) after converting it to a canvas element, then scans each pixel in real time to create a box or sphere primitive using the hue as z.
+Use the mouse for Orbit Controls.

 <https://americanparallel.com/r3f/heads>